 What are your qualifications and training?

-I hold a postgraduate diploma in Integrative Counselling and Psychotherapy from University of Roehampton, a CPCAB certificate in Counselling Skills, and a certificate in Couples Counselling.
-In addition I have completed training in suicide prevention, working with self-injury and trauma, working with clients experiencing abuse, alcohol and substance misuse, creative therapeutic methods, working with post-slavery trauma, and therapy in nature settings.
+I hold a postgraduate diploma in Integrative Counselling and Psychotherapy from the University of Roehampton, a CPCAB certificate in Counselling Skills, and a certificate in Couples Counselling.
+In addition I have completed training in suicide prevention, working with self-injury and trauma, working with clients experiencing domestic abuse, alcohol and substance misuse, creative therapeutic methods, working with post-slavery trauma, and therapy in nature settings.

 What type of therapy do you practice?